Questions about this event?

 Poster Presentation

 Students will design and print a poster to be presented during the poster session.
-The poster must fit on a 4 foot x 4 foot poster space.
-Limit 3 student presenters per poster.
-A table for display of objects is allowed, but must be indicated in application.
+The poster must fit on a 4 foot x 3 foot poster space.
+A poster board and easel are provided.
+A table and/or outlet for display of objects or media are available by request.

 15-minute Presentation